-RESPOND provides emergency shelter and a range of support services and educational programs to thousands of survivors of domestic violence each year including adults, children and teens (of all genders) regardless of race, religion, age or other characteristic.
+RESPOND provides a range of support services and educational programs to thousands of survivors of domestic violence each year including adults, children and teens (of all gender identities) regardless of race, religion, age or other characteristic.
 RESPOND staff work with survivors of domestic violence to address their immediate and long-term needs, providing emotional support, counseling, financial resources, information and referrals.
 Through RESPOND’s programs, individuals and families in crisis develop the concrete tools necessary to regain control of their own lives—from parenting skills and housing search to financial literacy, and the hands-on experience of advocating for themselves.
 Services are free, confidential and currently offered in multiple languages.

 RESPOND’s emergency shelter is a confidential location that serves 8 families and up to 21 individuals escaping domestic violence, irrespective of race, gender or sexual orientation.
 During their stay our trained Domestic Violence Counselors partner with the survivors to secure housing, employment, child services, care providers and other resources needed to move forward into a safer future for their family.
 The shelter provides a safe environment by ensuring 24 hour coverage provided by the trained, domestic violence counselors and direct care staff.
 Shelter residents are able to participate in on site groups ranging from wellness support groups to yoga classes.
 Volunteers who run fun and interactive playgroups are also offered for children.
 The shelter provides a stabilizing environment where residents can explore their unique interests, strengths and self-worth, while simultaneously building a sustainable path to independence in their time after shelter life.